codeapples/treasure-box/src/basicmath/inverse-mx-gj.md

     3 & 1 & -2 \\
     2 & -3 & -4
 \end{bmatrix} $$
 be a square matrix.
-The inverse of A is calculated using the following steps:
+Let's calculate the inverse of A.

 ### Augmented matrix
 The augmented matrix is created by appending the identity matrix to the right of the original matrix.